Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 And then remind people, if they do pass this, how long of a continuing resolution this is.

-It's more than likely, the rumor here, is until the beginning of March.
+It's more than likely the rumor here is until beginning of March.

-Mike Waltz is going to be resigning on January 20th, he's gonna be National Security Advisor.
+Mike Waltz is going to be resigning on January 20th to go be National Security Advisor.

-You're gonna have Elise Stefanik, who likely will be confirmed by then, so she won't be a member of the House anymore.
+You're going to have Elise Stefanik, who likely will be confirmed by this, so she won't be a member of the House anymore.

 But they will have a Republican Senate, which makes things easier on that side.